Janeha0825/INFO624-SearchEngine/backend/README.md

 </details>

 #### `http://localhost:8080/spellcheck?q={query}`
 This endpoint is a GET call that returns a json for the query provided.
-This endpoint is an implementation of Bing's Auto suggest based on the query.
+This endpoint is an implementation of Bing's Spell checker based on the query.

 *Sample Request*:
 `http://localhost:8080/spellcheck?q="incrct wrd"`